lotfijb/bullet-journal-extension/README.md

 ```bash
 npm run build
 ```
-After building the dist folder, head to this link that will you guide you [How to install the unpacked extension in your browser](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).
+After building the dist folder, head to this link that will guide you [How to install the unpacked extension in your browser](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).

 ## Contributing